renenw/my_humble_home/README.md

 After watching loads of videos, I evenutally settled on installing "Home Assistant Core": Python based, and foregoing add ons.
 Which I suspect I want to manage manually anyway.

+I followed the instructions on the Home Assistant web site.

 # MQTT

 Installed mosquitto.
 I also needed to open the firewall to allow outside traffic to reach our new broker: